Foxberry-Technologies/ChatGPT-Vidya-Workshop/Readme.md

 https://admissions.mitwpu.edu.in/wp-content/uploads/2023/01/Copy-of-DSC_3114-1-min.webp
 ```

-At this point, we saw ChatGPT reusing class names or id names. so we suggested it to redo the prompt by being more specific.

 ![Results](./Screenshots/empowering.png)

 Wow!
 That worked for us first try!

-> Note: In this section we used the images hosted on the [admissions.mitwpu.edu.in](https://admissions.mitwpu.edu.in)
+> Note: In this section we used the images hosted on the [admissions.mitwpu.edu.in](https://admissions.mitwpu.edu.in).
+> Also, by this point, we saw ChatGPT reusing class names or id names. so we suggested it to redo the prompt by being more specific using the "`>`" css selector